sjspielman/learning-spatial/README.md

 Aiming to treat this README like a lab notebook.

+### 2025-07-25

+- Completed the OSTA: Visium HD workflow
+  - Comparisons of clustering, deconvolution between different spatial resolutions from 10x
+  - Several spatially-aware methods were presented:
+    - `SpotSweeper` for initial QC
+    - `BANKSY` for clustering (noting it used HVGs, not SVGs!)
+    - `spacexr` for deconvolution, but since Visium HD it's a different resolution from `spacexr` as presented in the `Vision: CRC` workflow, and associated exploratory analysis

 ### 2025-07-18

 - Environment setup is different from what we currently have on the server: